 The Purple.4, along with the other beds Purple offers, ship for free.
 However, the 4.0 model does not arrive rolled up and compressed in a plastic cover like the Original Purple mattress.

-The New Purple mattresses (models 2, 3 & 4) all come with free white glove delivery.
+The coil Purple mattresses (models 2, 3 & 4) all come with free white glove delivery.
 That means an actual person or two will deliver the mattress to your house and set it up for you (sans the white gloves).
 You don’t need to do a thing other than perhaps get the delivery guy a glass of water because the Purple.4 is hard to move and lacks handles (a queen size weighs nearly 170 pounds).
 The delivery team will also haul away your old mattress for free if you so choose.

 Once the mattress has been delivered, Purple gives you a 100-night risk-free trial period.
 Basically, they are giving you more than three full months to sleep on the bed and decide whether you like it.
 If you do, great, that’s the goal.
 If not, just give the company a call and they’ll schedule a third party crew to come pick it up from your home free of charge.